 Geometry Fracture Glitch & First Collapse Test Results

-Following the above tutorial, I ran the node tree for my building into an RBD (Rigid Body Dynamics) Material Fracture Node, which automatically created cracks in the geometry, as well as added gravity and a ground plane for the simulation.
+I ran the node tree for my building into an RBD (Rigid Body Dynamics) Material Fracture Node, which automatically created cracks in the geometry, as well as added gravity and a ground plane for the simulation.

 I added a Sphere Obj and connected it to the RBD Material Fracture simulation to the connection for collision objects.
 I then added in a transform node after the Sphere Obj and inserted an animation of it moving into the building, causing it to shift and fall apart at the cracks that had been created by the material fracture simulation.